 Moisture content in wood is the determining factor as to whether dampwood termites can set up occupancy and live.
 They are typically found in areas where wood meets the ground and the moisture content is high.
-Fence posts, trees, wood siding, rotten eaves, sheds and other similar wood structures make good homes for the dampwood termite if the moisture content in the wood is enough to sustain its life.
+Dampwood termites love fence posts, trees, wood siding, rotten leaves, sheds and other similar wood structures.
+They make good homes for the them if the moisture content in the wood is enough to sustain its life.

 Often referred to as the “rottenwood” termite, the dampwood termite needs very moist, rotten wood and a constant water supply or close contact with water to survive.
 Even in a high humidity climate, it needs a water supply or it will die.
 For this reason, the dampwood termite will nest in trees, rotten logs and untreated, damp wood, and sometimes will even make its home in living trees.

 Preventing and treating dampwood termite infestation involves the same techniques: eliminate the moisture content, eliminate and prevent the problem.
-Conducting a periodic inspection of the home, including the foundation and crawl space areas is recommended to look for dampwood termite infestation.
+Conduct a periodic inspection of the home.
+Include the foundation and crawl space areas to look for dampwood termite infestation.
 Using a sharp pick or screwdriver, test support beams, floor joists, sills and other wooden structures for signs of decay.
 One of the most noticeable symptoms of dampwood termite attack is piles of sawdust and dead insects in and around wooden structures in the home.

 Although professional exterminators treat most species of termites chemically, dampwood termite treatment is different.
 Fixing the cause of the moisture problem – leaky pipes, wood-to-soil contact, etc. – is the only way to make sure re-infestation doesn’t occur.
 Damp, rotten wood should be replaced and the new structure treated with a wood treatment such as Bora Care to prevent dampwood termite infestation.
 And did we mention that August is a good time to be thinking about that kind of thing?
 Yes, early August, because we’ll be seeing too much of these little creatures soon enough.